 Temporary Disability Parking Permits (TDPP) may be available upon application to students who do not qualify for a Disabled Person's Parking Card but have a short term physical disability that has been confirmed by a physician in the Student Health Unit (SHU).

 Students who wish to apply for a TDPP must make an appointment to see a SHU physician, stating the reason for their visit.
 The SHU physician may issue qualifying students with a completed form indicating a suitable duration for the permit.
-Applicants must send their signed form to firstname.lastname@example.org or post to Parking & Travel Office, Room 103A, Ground Floor, Arts Millennium Building.
-Permits may be issued on the spot.
-The SHU physician will indicate a suitable duration for the permit.
+Applicants must send their signed form to firstname.lastname@example.org or post to Parking & Travel Office, Buildings & Estates, NUI, Galway.

 Only the SHU physician can advise that it is appropriate to issue a permit.